dekelretter/StarTheater/README.md

 Hey!
-This is Moria and Dekel's projects for Java advanced proggramming workshop.
+This is Moria and Dekel's projects for Java advanced programming workshop.
 There will be more details added later.